 MW, four transistors (2x П-13, П-15, П-402), one diode

 There are two worded references to Leningrad on the cabinet, one on the front and one on the back.
-And with its figurative relief-imprinted designs on both front and back, this cabinet is much more ornamental than a typical transistor radio cabinet.
+Also on the back are the Russian words that translate to, "Hero City", a title Soviet authorities had given to Leningrad in 1945 in recognition of it survival of the horrific 872-day siege by Nazi forces from 1941 to 1944.
+With its figurative relief-imprinted designs on both front and back, this cabinet is much more ornamental than a typical transistor radio cabinet.

 And the cabinet plastic itself is also intriguing: soft and translucent, with a "butterscotch"-colored front half and a "caramel"-colored back half, a beautiful color combination only made better by the plastic's translucent quality.